MPI for Biology of Aging

 One key function of the recombination machinery is to deal with the consequences of unresolved DNA replication stress.
 DNA replication forks are constantly challenged by DNA lesions and other impediments such as transcribing RNA polymerases or unusual DNA structures.
 If not resolved in a timely manner, these obstacles can cause replication forks to stall and collapse and as such represent a major source of genomic instability.
 The homologous recombination (HR) machinery is critical for the protection of stalled forks and also helps to restore the integrity of collapsed forks.
 The Panier lab investigates the regulatory mechanisms that surround this machinery at stressed replication forks.

 The group’s interests in DNA recombination also extend to telomeres, which are the DNA-protein structures that cap the ends of linear eukaryotic chromosomes.
 Telomeres are critical for genome stability as they protect chromosome ends from degradation and fusion by cellular DNA repair processes.
-In non-malignant somatic cells, telomeres undergo progressive shortening after DNA replication, which eventually results in replicative senescence and checkpoint-driven cell death, a phenomenon, which plays a key role in the ageing of the organism.
+In non-malignant somatic cells, telomeres undergo progressive shortening after DNA replication, which eventually results in replicative senescence and checkpoint-driven cell death, a phenomenon, which plays a key role in the aging of the organism.
 In contrast, tumour cells are able to counteract telomere attrition, and thus achieve replicative immortality, by either re-expressing telomerase or inducing alternative lengthening of telomeres (ALT), which relies on telomere recombination.
 ALT-positive tumours account for approximately 10-15% of all tumours and are mostly associated with a poor prognosis because of their complex karyotypes and lack of targeted therapies.
 The Panier lab investigates the molecular mechanisms underpinning this telomere maintenance pathway.
 They are especially interested in identifying the factors and cues that drive ALT establishment and maintenance and in dissecting the regulatory pathways that fine-tune telomere recombination reactions.

 Our goals: The group’s goal is to identify and characterize factors that are involved in the recombination-dependent repair of DNA lesions, particularly in the context of stressed replication forks and telomeres.
-They work towards identifying molecular weaknesses that can be exploited to develop new treatment approaches for genome instability-triggered and ageing-associated diseases.
+They work towards identifying molecular weaknesses that can be exploited to develop new treatment approaches for genome instability-triggered and aging-associated diseases.